Provisional Irish Republican Army: Informers

 Throughout the Troubles, some members of the IRA passed information to the security forces.
 In the 1980s, many IRA members were arrested after being implicated by former IRA members known as "supergrasses" such as Raymond Gilmour.
 There have been some high-profile allegations of senior IRA figures having been British informers.
 In May 2003, an American website named Freddie Scappaticci as being a British spy code-named Stakeknife.
 Scappaticci was said to be a high-level IRA informer working for the British Army's Force Research Unit, while he was head of the IRA's Internal Security Unit, which interrogated and killed suspected informers.
-Scappaticci denies being Stakeknife, and involvement in IRA activity.
+Scappaticci denied being Stakeknife, and involvement in IRA activity.
 In December 2005, Sinn Féin member and former IRA volunteer Denis Donaldson appeared at a press conference in Dublin and confessed to being a British spy since the early 1980s.
 Donaldson, who ran Sinn Féin's operations in New York during the Northern Ireland peace process, was expelled by the party.
 On 4 April 2006, Donaldson was shot dead by the Real IRA splinter group at his retreat near Glenties in County Donegal.
 Other prominent informers include Eamon Collins, Sean O'Callaghan, and Roy McShane, who worked as a driver for the leadership of Sinn Féin including Adams.

 The IRA regarded informers as traitors, and a threat to the organisation and lives of its members.
 Suspected informers were dealt with by the IRA's Internal Security Unit, which carried out an investigation and interrogated the suspects.
 Following this a court martial would take place, consisting of three members of equal or higher rank than the accused, plus a member of GHQ or the Army Council acting as an observer.
 Any death sentence would be ratified by the Army Council, who would be informed of the verdict by the observer.
 The original IRA, as well as all the major paramilitary organisations active during the Troubles, also killed alleged informers.
 The IRA usually killed informers with a single shot to the head, and left many of their bodies in public to deter other informers.
 There was also a group of sixteen people known as the Disappeared who were secretly buried between 1972 and 1985, which included alleged informers, agents for the security forces, and people that stole IRA weapons and used them in armed robberies.
 In March 1999 the IRA apologised for the "prolonged anguish" caused to the families of the Disappeared, and stated it had identified the burial places of nine people, including the most high-profile victim, Jean McConville, a Catholic civilian and widowed mother-of-ten.
 This led to the recovery of three bodies later in 1999, although Jean McConville's body was not recovered until August 2003.
 As of 2019, the bodies of Columba McVeigh, Joe Lynskey, and undercover British Army intelligence officer Robert Nairac have yet to be recovered.